Set client expectations in your janitorial cleaning services proposal so there are no surprises.

 Here you’ll want to outline exactly what your company is responsible for.
 While this section shouldn’t be excessively long, you do want to make sure that you’re specific enough to set forth clear expectations for your client.
 This is also an opportunity to state what you will not be responsible for.
 In that section, it’s a good idea to use language like “including, but not limited to,” so that you don’t corner yourself with your own proposal.

 Outline any tools, machinery, or supplies you expect to use.
 This is especially important in case a client objects to a particular type of cleaner or instrument being used in their building, or in case the building has restrictions on such items.

 Compensation and invoicing

-This section is crucial to avoiding disputes later on.
+This section is crucial to avoid disputes later on.
 Specify your rates, whether hourly, daily, or by project, and include any circumstances under which those prices might be subject to change.
 Make it clear to the client that they are agreeing to said rates and that they will not be negotiable once the proposal is signed.
 Include an invoicing schedule and any other details of payments that might be useful.
 The more information you can provide here, the better.

 Terms of the proposal

 This simply states how long the contract is active and when it needs to be renewed.

 A list of references